Elimination of Hazards Safety Talk

 If employees are not trained to eliminate or use effective engineering controls to protect themselves against hazards, many of them will settle for some type of PPE to attempt to mitigate the chance they are injured.
 This is not an effective way to prevent injuries and accidents.
 Safeguards that would fall under the PPE level of the hierarchy of controls are far less effective than safeguards that eliminate or engineer out hazards.

 An example would be relying on a pair of gloves to protect your fingers from a pinch point hazard instead of ensuring there is proper guarding around the pinch point.
-PPE should always be considered the last line of defense and employees should have this mindset as well.
+PPE should always be considered the last line of defense, and employees should have this mindset as well.

 Elimination of hazards is the most effective way to protect employees against injuries.
-However, far too often companies or individual employees do not take the time to plan out work tasks or the time to actually eliminate the hazards they are faced with.
-Everyday millions of workers are faced with hazards that they do not need to be exposed to.
+However, far too often, companies or individual employees do not take the time to plan out work tasks or the time to actually eliminate the hazards they are faced with.
+Every day millions of workers are faced with hazards that they do not need to be exposed to.

 Proper planning of work, thinking about alternative safer ways to complete a work task, and allocating the necessary resources to complete the task are some of the first steps supervisors can take to begin to eliminate hazards.
-At the worker level, hazard recognition and the elimination mindset is important to ensure any additional hazards are eliminated.
+At the worker level, hazard recognition and the elimination mindset are important to ensure any additional hazards are eliminated.

 Quick Examples of Eliminating Hazards

-- John Smith sees a hammer hanging half way off of a piece of equipment that is being worked on and tells the mechanic it is up there.
-Instead of just not trying to knock the hammer off the elevated surface the mechanic decides to remove it and put it back on the tool bench.
+- John Smith sees a hammer hanging halfway off of a piece of equipment that is being worked on and tells the mechanic it is up there.
+Instead of just not trying to knock the hammer off the elevated surface, the mechanic decides to remove it and put it back on the tool bench.
 This ensures he or anyone else will not be struck by it falling off the elevated surface.

 - Two cooks have cut their fingers while sharpening knives at XYZ Restaurant.
-The manager of the restaurant decided to make a new policy that knife sharpening is completed by a third party company and not by the cooks in the restaurant.
-The sharpeners are removed from the restaurant and the cooks are trained on the new policy.
+The manager of the restaurant decided to make a new policy that knife sharpening is completed by a third-party company and not by the cooks in the restaurant.
+The sharpeners are removed from the restaurant, and the cooks are trained on the new policy.

 - ACME Construction Company is excavating and moving excessive dirt for a footer of a large warehouse.
 Due to excessive rain, the site conditions make it very dangerous for dump trucks to operate.
-The superintendent decides to shut down dump trucks for the day and have only the dozer operators to come in to dress up the site.
+The superintendent decides to shut down dump trucks for the day and have only the dozer operators come in to dress up the site.

--Are there hazards that we are relying on PPE or a lower level control to mitigate the hazard instead of eliminating it completely?
+-Are there hazards that we are relying on PPE or a lower-level control to mitigate the hazard instead of eliminating it completely?